 This policy is consistent with Article 129-B, “Enough is Enough”.

-No-contact orders (NCO), otherwise referred to as a “stay away” orders, are used by the college as an interim measure to protect student victim/survivors upon the report of harassment or sexual violence, including sexual assault, dating violence, domestic violence and/or stalking.
-The NCO may also be used when conduct threatens or endangers the mental health, physical health or safety of any student, or causes actual harm including:
+No-contact orders (NCO), otherwise referred to as “stay away” orders are used by the college as an interim measure to protect student victim/survivors upon the report of harassment or sexual violence, including sexual assault, dating violence, domestic violence and/or stalking.
+The NCO may also be used when conduct threatens or endangers the mental health, physical health or safety of any student or employee, or causes actual harm including:

-These orders may also be used as in ongoing remedy after adjudication of such allegations.
-Students can also request off-campus intervention through an Order of Protection, depending on the incident.
+These orders may also be used as an ongoing remedy after adjudication of such allegations.
+Students and employees can also request off-campus intervention through a Court Order of Protection, where applicable.

-Order of Protection: An order of protection is issued by the court to limit the behavior of someone who harms or threatens to harm another person.
-Family Courts, criminal courts, and Supreme Courts can all issue orders of protection.
+Order of Protection: An order of protection is issued by a Court in an attempt to limit the behavior of someone who harms or threatens to harm another person.
+Family Courts, Criminal Courts, County Courts and Supreme Courts may issue orders of protection.

-A no-contact order (NCO) may be imposed as a preventative measure, by the director of campus safety and security, Title IX coordinator, or the director of collegewide student affairs. when in receipt of an alleged report regarding harassment or sexual violence, to include dating violence, domestic violence, and/or stalking or when conduct threatens or endangers the mental health, physical health or safety of any person or persons, or causes actual harm, including:
+A no-contact order (NCO) may be imposed as a possible preventative measure by the director of safety and security, Title IX coordinator, or the student conduct administrator when in receipt of an alleged report regarding harassment or sexual violence, to include dating violence, domestic violence, and/or stalking or when conduct threatens or endangers the mental health, physical health or safety of any person or persons, or causes actual harm, including:

-A student/employee requesting a NCO does not have to file formal charges.
-The NCO can be issued if there is reason to believe the order will be in the best interest of all parties and the community for promoting a sense of safety and security.
-The NCO may also be imposed during the course of an investigation or as a resolution following a complaint.
-Upon imposition of a NCO any contact at any time, will demonstrate a violation of the no-contact order and may also result in further administrative action.
-Continued intentional contact with the reporting individual is a violation of college policy and subject to additional conduct charges; if the covered person and a reporting individual observe each other in a public place, it shall be the responsibility of the covered person to leave the area immediately and without directly contacting the reporting individuals
+- A student requesting a NCO does not have to file formal charges.
+The NCO can be issued if there is reason to believe the order will be in the best interest of all parties and the college community.
+The NCO may also be imposed during the course of an investigation or as a possible resolution following a complaint.
+Upon imposition of a NCO, any contact will demonstrate a violation of the NCO and may result in further administrative action (or criminal action, if applicable).
+If the petitioner/reporting person and respondent/accused observe each other in a public place, it shall be the responsibility of the respondent/accused to leave the area immediately and without contacting the petitioner/reporting person.